InterRegio

-InterRegio trains were also commonplace in Germany from 1988 to 2003.
-They travelled and mainly connected regions in Germany.
-Most of the InterRegio lines have been replaced by InterCity lines; a few were replaced by the newly established Interregio-Express (IRE) type.
-However, Interregio-Express lines belong technically to the short distance train category, and tend to be shorter.
-InterRegio trains were very popular as they could be used without supplement - DB scrapped them, hoping customers would trade up to InterCity (IC) or Intercity Express (ICE) trains, a policy that was only partially successful, and then only when the SparPreis brand of tickets were introduced.
+The InterRegio, often shortened to IR, is a train category for mainly domestic train services in use in some European countries, with Swiss Federal Railways operating the most dense network.
+InterRegio trains are semi-fast long-distance trains with more stops and usually lower prices than more upscale long-distance trains such as the InterCity (IC).

+Austria

+Austrian Federal Railways (ÖBB) has introduced the InterRegio category since August 2025 for long-distance services on routes that before were only served by regional trains and routes currently served by long-distance trains only.

+The main introduction is scheduled for December 2025.

 Denmark

 The InterRegio system was also introduced to the Danish railways in the early 1990s and became an alternative to the InterCity services, with no seat reservation required.
 However, unlike other countries, InterRegio trains in Denmark only operates on Fridays and Sundays, to support the heavy flow of passengers that travel on those days.
 These InterRegio services also have fewer stops than the InterCity services, which goes against the original InterRegio concept of long-distance trains with more local stops.
 There are no specific rules for the composition for these trains, and both old and new material has been used for InterRegio services.